intel/libipt/doc/man/pt_insn_sync_forward.3.md

 They search for a Packet Stream Boundary (PSB) packet in the trace stream and, if successful, set *decoder*'s current position and synchronization position to that packet and start processing packets.
-For synchronization to be successfull, there must be a full PSB+ header in the trace stream.
+For synchronization to be successful, there must be a full PSB+ header in the trace stream.

 **pt_insn_sync_forward**() searches in forward direction from *decoder*'s current position towards the end of the trace buffer.
 If *decoder* has been